Distal Muscular Dystrophy

 How is distal muscular dystrophy diagnosed?

 Your healthcare provider will start by taking your health history, asking about your recent symptoms, past health conditions, and your family health history.
-He or she will give you a physical exam and test your muscle strength.
+Your provider will give you a physical exam and test your muscle strength.
 You may need other tests.
 These include:

 You may first see your main healthcare provider but then be referred to a neurologist.
 Some neurologists have special training to treat nerve and muscle diseases.
 Your healthcare provider also may refer you to a clinic that specializes in managing DD.